tomtom94/react-easy-ssr/README.md

 ### Continious Integration with Github Actions

-When pushing or merging a pull request on master branch, you can trigger the CI with a code included in the commit message, just use `#major` or `#patch`.
+When pushing or merging a pull request on master branch, you can trigger the CI with a code included in the commit message, just use `#major`, `#minor` or `#patch`.

 Example of commit message in order to start a deployment :